kumar-github/a/README.md

 ## Few things about Spring Boot Actuator

-*Spring Boot Actuator* module helps you monitor and manage your application.
-You can choose to manage and monitor your application by using **HTTP** endpoints or with **JMX**.
-Actuator endpoints let you monitor and interact with your application.
+*Spring Boot Actuator* module helps you monitor and manage and interact with your application.
+You can choose to manage and monitor your application using **HTTP** endpoints or with **JMX**.
 Spring Boot includes a number of built-in endpoints and lets you add your own.

 You can *enable* or *disable* each individual endpoint and *expose* them (make them remotely accessible) over **HTTP** or **JMX**.
 An endpoint is considered to be *available* when it is both *enabled* and *exposed*.
 The built-in endpoints are auto configured only when they are available.
 Most applications choose exposure over HTTP, where the `ID` of the endpoint and a prefix of `/actuator` is mapped to a URL.
 For example, by default, the health endpoint is mapped to `/actuator/health`.